Qodana 2026.1 Help

 What licenses are integrated into CI/CD pipelines?

-All Qodana subscriptions support integration with the CI/CD solutions described in the Integration with CI systems section.
+All Qodana subscriptions support integration with the CI/CD solutions described in the Overview of CI integration section.

 Can I use Qodana for free in my open-source project?